Home > Manage CAP Gateways > Get Started

 Complete the prerequisites for your specific services before configuring CAP Gateways.

-If you want to protect Azure VMs or Azure Storage, connect your tenant and configure an app profile.
+If you want to protect Azure VMs, Azure Storage, Azure SQL Backup, or VMware (Azure VMware) connect your tenant and configure an app profile.

-Configure the app profile – Set up the app profile for the app required to protect your data.
-Use your Microsoft 365 Global Admin account to consent the application.
-Refer to for details.
+Configure the app profile - Set up the app profile for the app required to protect your data.
+Use your Microsoft 365 Global Admin account to consent to the application.
+Refer to Configure Default AvePoint App Profiles for Microsoft Tenants for details.

-If you want to protect Google VM instances, refer to the instructions below to create a service account.
+If you want to protect Google VM instances or Google Cloud Storage buckets, refer to the instructions below to create a service account.

-Create a service account – Go to AvePoint Online Services to create a service account.
-Refer to for details.
+Create a service account - Go to AvePoint Online Services to create a service account.
+Refer to Manage Google Cloud Service Account Profiles for details.

 Complete the following steps to prepare for CAP Gateway configuration.